coleyr/PaintedLake/content/posts/part-2-smoke-timeout-and-nicknames.md

 ---
-title: 'Part: 2 - Smoke, Timeout and Nicknames'
+title: "Part: 2 - Smoke, Timeout and Nicknames"
 date: 2018-09-30
 tags: ['Cole', 'The Portrait of Ellory', 'Coley Angel']
 ---